 And they are tough little owls!
 When I was running the Children's Zoo in Portland years ago, a woman came into my office, handed me a shoebox, and said, "I found this baby owl injured alongside the road."
 It wasn't a "baby" owl, however, it was a full-grown screech owl, but so badly mangled I couldn't believe it was alive.
 One wing was torn off, the lower mandible was shoved to the side and out of the sockets, one eye was crushed to jelly and it had a broken leg.
 I put it back in the box and set it on the top of a filing cabinet, sure it was going to die.

 I was so sure it had died, I completely forgot about it.
 Two days later when I walked into my office, my wonderful, priceless secretary Maxine, was all over me like a dirty shirt.

 "How could you do that?" she said, shaking her finger at me.
 "How could you let that poor little owl suffer?"

 Then I saw what she was talking about.
 There, standing on one leg blinking at us was that torn-up owl, alive.
 And when I went to pick it up, it tried to bite me - but it couldn't, its jaws were out of alignment.

-Now I have mystery: How many screech owls reside in the pine and juniper forests around Central Oregon?
+Now I have a mystery: How many screech owls reside in the pine and juniper forests around Central Oregon?
 I don't have a clue, and I'm supposed to.
 I had that question tossed to me the other day, and I was stumped.
-Thirty years ago I would have been really bothered by that, but now that I'm over the hill at 82 I just ask someone else, and who better than you.
+Thirty years ago I would have been really bothered by that, but now that I'm over the hill at 82 I just ask someone else.
+And who better than you?

 So, how many whinnying owls have you seen or heard in your backyard, out hiking, camping or riding?